sibashis9692/Hospital_Management_System_API/README.md

 # Hospital Management System

-Hospital Management System is a web-based application built with Django REST framework for managing patient records, doctors, and departments in a hospital or healthcare facility.
+Hospital Management System is a web-based application built with Django REST framework for managing patient records, doctors, and departments in a hospital.

 ## Features

 - User registration and authentication with JWT tokens.
 - Role-based access control for Doctors and Patients.
-- Differentiate between Doctors and Patients.
 - Manage patient records, including diagnostics, observations, and treatments.
 - Department management with details like diagnostics, location, and specialization.
 - Comprehensive API endpoints for data management.